cahoover/rt-exeges-hugo/content/_index.md

 **Your corpus is a living structure.** Exeges models how sources impact each other, including versions, references, amendments, dependencies.
 Every relationship is clickable through to the text that proves it.
 And the structure moves: new versions, new documents, new data, arriving all the time.
 That structure is what change is measured against.

 **Change is flagged on arrival.** A new version lands — a filing, a regulation, a contract.
 Every difference is annotated automatically, section by section.
-But what the investigation finds doesn't go straight into the record.
+Changes in sections of interest trigger an agent to investigate, but what the investigation finds doesn't go straight into the record.

-**Nothing enters the record unverified.** Agent findings are checked against source excerpts before they are accepted.
-An agent cannot cite text that isn't there; findings are checked against the source before acceptance, and whether the finding holds is adjudicated by people accountable for the result.
-What survives becomes part of the corpus itself.
+**Nothing enters the record unverified.** Agent findings are checked against source excerpts before they are accepted; an agent cannot cite text that isn't there.
+What's accepted stays open to review by the people accountable for the result, and what survives becomes part of the corpus itself.

 **Findings live on the corpus.** Accepted findings are filed as annotations, anchored to the passage that proves them - not a report about your sources or logs of tool calls.
 And because a finding is part of the corpus, filing one is something the system can react to.